Jeffrey Moore, Ed.D., SUPERINTENDENT

 Each academic department's webpage includes a list of course offerings, course descriptions,

-a course flow chart and a video featuring an overview by the department supervisor.
+and a video featuring an overview by the department supervisor.

 An overview of Hunterdon Central's academic processes and procedures is also included,

 to provide additional information about our academic program.